aem-design/aem.design/_manifesto/040-delivery.md

 * Commerce - used for eComponents, shopping carts, checkouts, product listing etc

-* Admin - used for hidden components that are available to limited authors and/or are not used though normal authoring interface
+* Common - used for shared components that are available to authors

 * Forms - used to contain all the components that are used in forms